Mirza Azim Sami: Writings

 Three historical chronicles were composed by Sami, written in Persian.
 Between 1899 and 1901, he first composed the Tuhfat-i shahi, a history of Bukhara from the rule of the Janid Muhammad Ubaidullah Khan up to the time of Sami.
 Although the text praises the rulers of the Bukharan Emirate in an effort to win back Abd al-Ahad Khan's support, it is considered to be abundant with important information, particularly about the Russian takeover of the Bukharan Emirate.
 The Tuhfat-i shahi was released for the public, in contrast to Sami's later historical work, the Tarikh-i Salatin-i Manghitiya, which was written in 1906/07.

 This work was made for a small audience, as Sami openly disapproved the Bukharan Emirate and criticized events and individuals.
 Amongst the criticized figures were Nasrullah Khan, Muzaffar bin Nasrullah and Abd al-Ahad Khan.
 The work also displays strong anti-Russian sentiment.
 Sami highlighted the role of the Ottoman ruler Abdul Hamid II in protecting Muslim territories against non-Muslims, presenting him as the ideal example of a modern Muslim ruler.
 The Tarikh-i Salatin-i Manghitiya follows the Perso-Islamic literary model, in which Sami's values are shaped by Islamic ideas of justice and proper behavior (adab), and his worldview is inspired by a prestigious past, in this instance the Timurid Empire.
 The work is commonly considered to be the "unofficial version" of the history of Bukhara, while the Tuhfat-i shahi is called the "official version".

 Sami's third historical work was an extension of Muhammad-Sadiq Munshi Jandari's 1785 brief satirical history of the Janid dynasty, Dakhma-yi Shahan.
 There a segment about the Bukharan Emirate was added by Sami.
 When Sadriddin Ayni wrote his own historical chronicle of the Bukharan Emirate, he borrowed from Sami's historical chronicles.

-Besides historical chronicles, Sami composed other works; a compilation of poetry primarily about people and events from his own time, entitled the Mir'at al-khayal; an anthology of what he considered the ten greatest Bukharan poets of his time; and a guide for secretaries, the Risala-yi insha.
-The Masjed Soleyman by the contemporary Iranian poet Mohammad-Taqi Bahar served as the model for one of Sami's poems, in which he criticized the courtiers.
+Besides historical chronicles, Sami composed other works.
+His Mir'at al-khayal was a compilation of poetry primarily about people and events from his own time.
+His Risala-yi insha was a guide for secretaries, defining the ideal secretary as someone well-versed in literature, poetry, and grammar.
+He also composed an anthology of what he considered the ten greatest Bukharan poets of his time.